Mallick17/AWS-ElastiCache/README.md

 ---

-#
+# Backup and Restore from AWS Elasticache to Redis & Local and Vice Versa

 <details>
-  <summary>View Backip and Restore from AWS Elasticache to Redis & Local and Vice Versa</summary>
+  <summary>View Backup and Restore from AWS Elasticache to Redis & Local and Vice Versa</summary>

 # Installing Redis and taking backup of the DB from Elasticache Redis to Redis Local Server